wowTerrific/csv/README.md

 ## TODO
 - Read a CSV with any type of delimiter
 - Create tests for different delimiter types, should probably restrict the characters used
+- Rewrite Error handling.
+All errors will likely come from `std`.